 Economic development is usually viewed as a product of consumerist development.
 Do Buddhist countries lag behind in this regard?
-Answer: Yes, some of the Buddhist countries are far behind if you look at it that way.

 It can be hard to look at this list of poor countries and not wonder what it means about Buddhism.

 Is there an inherent flaw within Buddhism itself that stops it from being a force for economic prosperity?
 Is this due to a lack of Buddhism?
 This is an interesting question with a lot of complex facets to it.

 To start answering this question, first you have to ask why do some countries experience poverty and others don’t?

 Problems like this are not simple; for instance, poverty in one country can be caused by corruption in governance at the local level, which then affects rates of education (lower educational levels cause higher rates of unemployment).

 A religious system focuses more on creating values than controlling the economic conditions of a country.

 Part of what may be happening in many parts of Asia is that politics play a more significant role in their economies, so regions that have had political upheaval still struggle to make any headway out of poverty because corruption runs rampant throughout society and destroys communication channels between government and people.